-Prilosec is similar to Gaviscon and Zantac.
-This acid reducer alleviates a variety of conditions relevant to dogs, including excess stomach acidity.
+Prilosec is an acid reducer that alleviates a variety of conditions relevant to dogs, including excess stomach acidity.

-GERD, heartburn, Zollinger-Ellison syndrome, indigestion (dyspepsia) and some ulcers can be treated with Prilosec.
-Perhaps your dog suffers from one of these conditions.
+GERD, heartburn, Zollinger-Ellison syndrome, indigestion and some ulcers can be treated with Prilosec.
+Does your dog have one of these conditions?

-Prilosec is an effective drug, and fairly safe, when properly dosed.
+Prilosec is effective and fairly safe when properly dosed.
 Of course, it isn’t directed for dog use.
-It can be misused, as is the case with most meds, so be careful.
+As with most meds, it can be misused.
+Be careful.

 Can I Give My Dog Prilosec?
 Answer: Yes, but a diagnosis comes first